-Welcome to the Senior School of Lyndhurst Secondary College – a senior school that offers a diverse range of opportunities, experiences and programs of study for students in Years 10, 11 and 12.
+Welcome to the Senior School of Lyndhurst Secondary College – a Senior School that offers a diverse range of opportunities, experiences and programs of study for students in Years 10, 11 and 12.

 Students in the Senior School are fortunate to be supported and assisted by a very experienced and dedicated team of educators.
 Their commitment to students is demonstrated by their ongoing availability to provide support, advice and counselling in relation to both schooling and post-schooling options as well as a willingness to assist with personal difficulties that may be experienced by students from time to time.

-Details are provided in this Senior School Handbook explaining the many and varied programs that are available to students in the Senior School.
-Indeed it is the goal of the College to offer each student a challenging and rewarding program which will enable the individual to develop to his or her best potential.
+Details are provided in this online Senior School Handbook explaining the many and varied programs that are available to students in the Senior School.
+Indeed, it is the goal of the College to offer each student a challenging and rewarding program which will enable the individual to develop to his or her best potential.
 Varied pathways exist through the Senior School which enable students to:

-- accelerate learning by Year 10 students undertaking a VCE or VET unit as part of their Year 10 program and continuing that “head start” by completing a Year 12 study whilst in Year 11.
+- Accelerate learning by Year 10 students undertaking a VCE or VET unit as part of their Year 10 program and continuing that “head start” by completing a Year 12 study whilst in Year 11.

-- pursue a VCE program with a broad range of studies offered in the Senior School.
+- Pursue a VCE program with a broad range of studies offered in the Senior School.
 Most VCE programs will require students to undertake 20 units over two years.

-- undertake a part time, school based apprenticeship as part of VCE or VCAL which enables students to enjoy the dual status of both student and employee.
+- Undertake a part time, school based apprenticeship as part of VCE or VCAL which enables students to enjoy the dual status of both student and employee.

 In addition to the extensive academic learning program offered to senior students, other programs delivered aim to provide opportunities for students to further develop skills necessary for a successful transition into the adult world – whether that involves further learning at the tertiary level or entry to the world of work.

-We have high expectations of our senior students and regard them as responsible young adults who are committed to achieving success at school and always willing to do their very best.
+We have high expectations of our senior students and regard them as responsible young adults committed to achieving success at school and who are always willing to do their very best.
 Senior students are encouraged to demonstrate the following attributes:

-- an enthusiasm for learning,
+- An enthusiasm for learning;